TechWiz-3/newYearResolutionBot/README.md

 Contains future features to work on (though the list is may not be complete)

 ## Hosting
 The bot is hosted using [Docker](https://www.docker.com/) run on a  Network Attached Storage device.
+Tools on Docker and MYSQL database setup in [tools](./tools/) and a [guide here](./tools/DOCKERWORKFLOW.md).

 While I no longer use RailwayApp, I still highly recommend it for free hosting.